What are the pros and cons of Black Friday for e-commerce brands?

 Brands like the outdoor clothing designer Patagonia have sought to redefine Black Friday's significance.
 Their 2016 pledge to direct all Black Friday profits towards environmental causes exemplified this shift.

-Over $10 million was donated to grassroots organisations dedicated to preserving essential natural resources such as water, air, and soil.
+Over $10 million was donated that year to grassroots organisations dedicated to preserving essential natural resources such as water, air, and soil.

-The company also contributes to the “1% for the planet” initiative, dedicating 1% of its yearly sales to environmental non-profits.
-This commitment has led to donations exceeding $74 million since 1985, directly benefiting community-based organisations.
+The company also contributes to the "1% for the planet" initiative, dedicating 1% of its yearly sales to environmental non-profits.
+Patagonia now donates an estimated $14.7 million annually (Patagonia Impact Report, 2025), directly benefiting community-based organisations.

 Since 2015, the outdoor recreation brand REI has boycotted Black Friday.
 They instead encourage all people to delay their holiday shopping and instead spend time outdoors, preferably with loved ones, through their #OptOuside campaign.